Local Authorities

 We have heard of positive stories of neighbours creating local Whatsapp groups to help coordinate parking spaces.

-Residents can also share their chargers via apps like GoPlugable, Co-charger or Zap-Home, so once a few residents in the neighbourhood do that, they will be able to use each other chargers if they are unable to use their own, and generate some revenue in the process.
+Residents can also share their chargers via apps like GoPlugable, so once a few residents in the neighbourhood do that, they will be able to use each other chargers if they are unable to use their own, and generate some revenue in the process.

 This may not work for everyone and for areas where parking is particularly challenging, our solution may not be the best option.